ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Build System and Workflow
 ----------------------------

 The SRW Application has a portable CMake-based build system that packages together all the components required to build the SRW Application.
 Once built, users can generate a Rocoto-based workflow that will run each task in the proper sequence (see `Rocoto documentation <https://github.com/christopherwharrop/rocoto/wiki/Documentation>`__ for more on workflow management).
-Individual components can also be run in a stand-alone, command line fashion.
+Individual workflow tasks can also be run in a stand-alone, command line fashion.

 The SRW Application allows for configuration of various elements of the workflow.
 For example, users can modify the parameters of the atmospheric model, such as start and end dates, duration, time step, and the physics suite used for the simulation.